 A. I should think Kitchlew and Satyapal.
-But they were not
+But they were not distinguishable from the general agitators.

-- Q, I suppose you know the principles of that particular movement as protessed are contrary to violence rather than in favour of it? - A. Yes, contrary to open violence.
-But any form of passive resistance would eventually come to active violence. - Q. Can you point to any fact which suggests' that in the beginning of April there was any plot on the part of any stratum of society in Amritsar to encourage violence against Europeans or to upset the local Government?
+Q. I suppose you know the principles of that particular movement as protessed are contrary to violence rather than in favour of it?

+A. Yes, contrary to open violence.
+But any form of passive resistance would eventually come to active violence.

+Q. Can you point to any fact which suggests that in the

+beginning of April there was any plot on the part of any stratum of society in Amritsar to encourage violence against Europeans or to upset the local Government?

-A. I cannot point to any existing before the 10th of April.
+A. I cannot point to any existing before the roth of April.
 The only thing that comes in my mind is the extraordinary speed in which various acts of violence were committed, almost within an hour.
 This appears to be the work of some form of organisation

-).
-Would you tell me which are the acts of violence?
+Q. Would you tell me which are the acts of violence?